Ethics & Sustainability

 Years of independent fascination & creation of jewelry by founder Mariele Ivy has now blossomed into a shared creative exploration within this special medium.

-I proudly present our very first sustainability report and I view it as a baseline to better understand what we have done, and where we can grow from here.
 Our education into the environmental effects of mining taught us that we are responsible for what happens in YITM’s name at every step of the supply chain.
-While sustainability has been a core principle to my practice since I founded YITM over 10 years ago, 2022 is the year we set bigger goals and share them publicly.
+While sustainability has been a core principle to my practice since I founded YITM over 15 years ago, 2026 is the year we set bigger goals and share them publicly.
 In doing so we hope for accountability and celebration with our community and clients.

 Cheers!